 I am often asked if John Lewis currently has a product testing scheme.
-At the moment, there isn’t one available to the public but will update this post if I hear more.
+Currently, there isn’t one available to the public, but I will update this post if I hear more.

 Which is the best product testing site?

-The site that I have had the most success from for free products is i-Say, but I do find that some months can be far better than others.
+The site I have had the most success from for free products is i-Say, but some months can be far better than others.

 But what you’re sent does depend on your age, sex and family status.
 Of course, I don’t get sent much in the way of cosmetics or beauty products as I’m pretty sure I’m not the target market.
 But I do get sent a decent amount of alcohol and chocolate.